-Pepsi Cola saw the opportunity to piggy-back on the surge of Madonna-mania by making an advertising video based upon the album's title track Like a Prayer.
+The strongly autobiographical content of many of the songs on the album created a rising tide of interest.
+Pepsi Cola saw the opportunity to piggy-back on the surge of Madonna mania by making an advertising video based upon the album's title track "Like a Prayer."
 Madonna received \$5 million for appearing in the video.
-What Pepsi had not taken into account was that Madonna was making her own music video of Like a Prayer to accompany the launch of the record.
-The day after the first broadcast of the Pepsi commercial, Madonna's own Like a Prayer video appeared on MTV.
+What Pepsi had not taken account was that Madonna was making her own music video of "Like a Prayer" to accompany the launch of the record.
+The day after the first broadcast of the Pepsi commercial, Madonna's own "Like a Prayer" video appeared on MTV.
 The video was a stunning mixture of sex and religion that featured Madonna dancing in front of burning crosses, making love on an altar, and revealing stigmata on her hands.
 The video outraged many Christian groups and the American Family Association threatened to boycott Pepsi products.
 Pepsi pulled its Madonna commercial, leaving Madonna with \$5 million in the bank.

-The explicit sexuality of the "Blonde Ambition" tour and its mixing of sexual and religious imagery resulted in Madonna achieving new heights of controversy - and public awareness.
-In Toronto, city authorities threatened to cancel the show.
-The Vatican condemned the show as "blasphemous."
-Her Justify My Love video released in November 1990 set a new record for Madonna - it was banned by MTV on the basis of its inclusion of homosexuality, voyeurism, nudity, sado-masochism, and oral sex.
-Again, Madonna was quick to turn controversy into profit: as soon as MTV refused to air Justify My Love, the video was rush released for retail sale.
-The publicity generated helped the Justify My Love single to the top of the charts.
+The explicit sexuality of the Blonde Ambition and its mixing of sexual and religious imagery resulted in Madonna achieving new heights of controversy-and public awareness.
+In Toronto, city authorities threatened canceling the show after a deluge of phone calls from concerned parents.
+In Europe, the Vatican as "blasphemous" condemned the show.
+Her "Justify My Love" video released in November 1990 set a new record for Madonna-it was banned by MTV on the basis of its inclusion of homosexuality, voyeurism, nudity, sado-masochism, and oral sex.
+Again, Madonna was quick to turn controversy into profit: as soon as MTV refused to air "Justify My Love," the video was rush released for retail sale.
+The publicity generated helped the "Justify My Love" single to quickly establish itself at the top of the singles charts.

 During the early 1990s, Madonna continued to break new ground in sexual explicitness.
-Her photographic "art" book Sex featured Madonna in an array of sexual poses.
-The book itself introduced several marketing and design innovations from its unusual size (14 by 11 inches), its stainless steel covers and spiral binding, its sale in sealed wrapping, and its inclusion of Madonna's latest CD, Erotica.
+Her photographic "art" book "Sex" featured Madonna in an array of sexual poses.
+The book itself featured a number of marketing and design innovations from its unusual size (14 by 11 inches), its stainless steel covers and spiral binding, its sale in sealed wrapping, and its inclusion of Madonna's latest CD, "Erotica."
 And it was a smash hit.
 Despite its high price (\$49.95 for 120 pages) the book sold half a million copies in its first week.
-The record too went beyond any of Madonna's prior albums in terms of the sexually explicit content of its lyrics and supporting videos.
+The record too went beyond any of Madonna's prior albums in terms of sexually explicit lyrics and scandalous supporting videos.

-■ EVITA ■
+EVITA

-While Madonna has been compared to previous superstars and goddesses of sex and glamour - Greta Garbo, Marilyn Monroe, Mae West, Brigitte Bardot - she has gone further in creating a persona that transcends her work as an entertainer.
-All the priormentioned female superstars were defined by their movie roles.
-The same is true of the big names in popular music, from Lena Horne to Janet Jackson.
-Madonna achieved a status that was no longer defined by her work.
-By the 1990s, Madonna was no longer famous as a rock singer or an actress - she was famous for being Madonna.
-For the next decade she worked to reinforce this status.
+While Madonna has been compared to previous super-stars and goddesses of sex and glamour-Greta Garbo, Marilyn Monroe, Mae West, Brigitte Bardot-she has gone beyond any of these in creating a persona that transcends her work as an entertainer.
+All the prior-mentioned female superstars have been define3d by their movie roles.
+The same has been true of the big names in popular music from Lena Horne to Janet Jackson.
+Madonna's achieved a status that was no longer defined by the type of work that she did.
+By the 1990s, Madonna was no longer famous as a rock singer or an actress; she was famous for being Madonna.
+Over the remainder of the decade she worked to reinforce this status.
 Strategically, superstar status has much to commend it.
 Joining the pantheon of superstars acts as insulation from comparison with lesser mortals.
-As her website proclaims, she is "icon, artist, provocateur, diva, and mogul."
+As a singer Madonna is competent but unexceptional, as an actress she is barely proficient-but such mundane comparisons are immaterial, as her website proclaims, she is "icon, artist, provocateur, diva, and mogul